-You can machine wash and machine dry with regular laundry soap and it will hold up very well through repeated washings.
+You can machine wash and machine dry projects woven with these yarns with regular laundry soap and they will hold up very well through repeated washings.
 Because of its thick, slubby nature, Mallo does shrink quite a bit in the first wash.
 This makes your finished piece even softer and more sumptuous, but make sure to plan for shrinkage when you are designing your piece.
-Please see our blog post on Sampling for Takeup and Shrinkage.
+Please also see our blog post on Sampling for Take-up and Shrinkage.

-Our 100% linen yarn can be machine or handwashed on a delicate setting, and choose whether you would like to machine dry or line dry.
-A quick dash under the iron really does bring out the softness and beauty of linen.
+Our 100% linen yarn can be washed in a washing machine on a delicate setting, or washed by hand, and you can choose whether you would like to machine dry or line dry.
+A quick dash under the iron will bring out the softness and beauty of linen.

-Some of the darker colors of our alpaca yarn can occasionally bleed, so I recommend making sure to do your first washing in cool water.
-Because alpaca is a more delicate, animal fiber, I recommend handwashing in the sink with some gentle soap suitable for wool garments.
-Let the alpaca piece soak in the soapy water for a while, and gently rinse it until the water runs clear.
+Some of the darker colors of our alpaca yarn can occasionally bleed, so we recommend making sure to do your first washing in cool water.
+Because alpaca is a more delicate, animal fiber, we recommend hand-washing in the sink with some gentle soap suitable for wool garments.
+Let the alpaca cloth soak in the soapy water for a while, and gently rinse it until the water runs clear.
 Squeeze the excess water out, or roll the item in a very absorbent towel and press to remove the excess moisture—never twist or wring.
 Lay flat on a towel to dry.
 You can use a warm iron if you’d like.
-Our alpaca comes out so delightfully soft and scrumptious after it is wet finished.
+Our alpaca comes out so delightfully soft after it is wet finished.

 With wool, you need to be most careful to avoid felting.
 Felting happens with sudden changes in temperature (ie: plunging into hot water), changes in PH (which can happen with soap), and agitation.
 For our Suffolk wool, we recommend hand washing gently with a soap that is suitable for wool, gently rinsing, and laying flat to dry.
 Unless, of course, you’re trying to felt your piece!
 In that case, hot soapy water and lots of agitation will be the name of the game.